webbestmaster/web-driver/README.md

 You can start the application in debug mode, which has more verbose logs by doing:
 $./adb -s \<serialId\> shell am start -a android.intent.action.MAIN -n org.openqa.selenium.android.app/.MainActivity -e debug true

+You can close the application:
+$./adb shell am force-stop org.openqa.selenium.android.app

 Finally, we need to expose this server to the Selenium clients running the tests adding a port forward.
 Identify a PC local port that is not in use and execute this command: adb -s \<device-id\> forward tcp:\<pc-port\> tcp:8080